 Songs in musicals allow characters to express their emotions, thoughts, and desires in a way that connects with the audience.
 Through carefully crafted words and phrases, lyricists can evoke powerful emotions, allowing the audience to empathise with the characters and become invested in their journeys.

 Songs also serve as an essential storytelling tool in musical theatre.
-Through song, characters can reveal important plot points, provide exposition, and move the plot forward.
+Through music, characters can reveal important plot points, provide exposition, and advance the plot.

-Lyrics contribute to the thematic cohesion of a musical by reinforcing central themes and motifs.
+Lyrics contribute to the thematic cohesion of a musical by reinforcing central themes and motifs, thereby enhancing the overall narrative.
 Through recurring phrases, imagery, and symbolism, lyricists can create a sense of unity and continuity throughout the production.
 This cohesion not only strengthens the overall narrative but also deepens the audience’s engagement with the story and its underlying messages.

 Lyricist Stephen Sondheim (1930-2021) wrote musical theatre songs that were often intricate, with rich layers of meaning and multiple interpretations.
-One of Sondheim’s signatures was lyrics written in a conversational tone, with natural speech patterns and rhythms.
+One of Sondheim’s signatures was lyrics written in a conversational tone, with natural speech patterns and rhythms that evoke a sense of authenticity.
 Sondheim was skilled at revealing the inner lives of his characters through song, often exploring themes of love, loss, ambition, and regret.

 4. Choreography